-- An extra set of prescription glasses or contact lenses (if needed)
+- o An extra set of prescription glasses or contact lenses (if needed)

 - Phone and charger (download a Spanish translation app)

 - Hat and sunglasses

 - Flip flops/ shower shoes

-- o Water bottle- FOB provides safe drinking water
+- Water bottle- FOB provides safe drinking water

-- Surgical Masks (to be worn during clinic)

-- Mosquito repellant
+- o Mosquito repellant

-- Toiletries
+- o Toiletries

-- o Pepto Bismol/ Imodium
+- Pepto Bismol/ Imodium

 - o Toilet paper- In Honduras, this goes in the TRASH CAN, not the toilet

 - Clothes for tourist activities and sleeping.
 (Casual clothes are fine, including shorts.
 Review Safety and Security Policies regarding appropriate clothing.
 Scrubs will be loaned to you in Honduras.
 Laundry Service will be available.)

-- Sturdy close toed shoes
+- o Sturdy close toed shoes

 - Lightweight jacket/ rain poncho

-- Hand sanitizer or hand wipes
+- o Hand sanitizer or hand wipes

-- Plastic bag for dirty clothes and trash
+- o Plastic bag for dirty clothes and trash